kgd-al/revolve_vision/vision.md

 does not seem to be much difference between using a different context creator and the regular glfw (besides the fact that osmesa fails spectacularly to work).

+## 5. Known issues (and workaround?)

+> [!CAUTION]
+> In one instance, the system memory was increasing at every instantiation of MjrContext
+> without the python process declaring it.
+> No fixes were found :( but an update of the nvidia drivers and a restart seem to have
+> solved it. :)

 ## #.
 Miscellaneous

 Random notes:
 - osmesa-delegated glfw is useless (full cpu use without rendering)